MartinVandersteen/prerender-mongodb-cache/README.md

 Configuration
 -------------

-By default it will connect to your MongoDB instance running on localhost and use the *prerender* collection.
+By default it will connect to your MongoDB instance running on localhost:27017 and use the *prerender* collection.
 You can overwrite this by setting the `MONGOLAB_URI` or `MONGOHQ_URL` environment variables to valid MongoDB connection strings.

 This is done to make it work automatically when deployed on Heroku with the MongoDB add-ons.